 Students at John Ware Junior High will be issued a textbook or have access to e-textbooks.
 Depending on the class students will be using either the Mathlinks series or Math Makes Sense.
 Teachers will be using additional resources in many of the units to augment the work in the textbook.

 Students will be allowed use of calculators and computers, as teachers feel appropriate.
 It is important to know how to use technology effectively.
 Calculators will be used as a tool in helping students do mathematics but not a substitute for mathematical thinking.
-Grade 9 students will be required to have a simple scientific calculator such as a T130X.
+Grade 9 students will be required to have a simple scientific calculator.

 The math Grade 7 to 9 program of studies has been derived from the Western Protocol to provide a common base for curriculum expectations in Western Canada.
 In each of Grades 7 through 9 topics within the following strands will be studied: